3lejon/AsteroidShooterGame/README.md

 🎮 How to Play
 Move your ship to avoid incoming asteroids

-destroy them to get points
+destroy asteroid to get points

 Survive as long as possible with 3 total lives